yonebayashi/hash-it-out/README.md

 ### Part 1: Basic cache operations

-We implement basic cache functionality including
+We implemented basic cache functionality including
 - `get`: retrieves an existing key from the cache
 - `set`: inserts or modifies existing keys
 - `del` : removes an item from the cache
 - `space_used`: returns the total memory used by all cache values (not keys)
 - `reset`: deletes all data from the cache

+std::unordered_map was used as the underlying hash table, hashing keys to items of type val_type.
+Care was taken to manage memory. `set` copies memory controlled by the user into a new address controlled by the cache.
+The memory is freed when the k-v pair is deleted or the value changes.

 ### Part 2: Testing